lautarocolli/industrial-defect-detection/README.md

 ## ⚠️ Known limitations

 **No "no-defect" class.** The model always predicts one of 6 defect classes — it cannot identify clean parts.
-Production deployment would require either a 7th class with clean surface images or an anomaly detection component.
+Real production deployment would require either a 7th class with clean surface images or an anomaly detection component.

 **ViT interpretability requires further work.** Feature extraction ViT does not produce meaningful spatial explanations.
 Full fine-tuning or a DINO backbone would be needed for comparable interpretability to ResNet50.
 If you have the time and interest to add this, please send a PR!